anon80999/pyb3la/readme.md

 - **Monitoring**: monitor the value of variables in the Bela code from python.
 - **Controlling**: control the value of variables in the Bela code from python.

-You can check the **tutorials** at tutorials/`for more detailed information and usage of each of the modes.
+You can check the **tutorials** at `tutorials/`for more detailed information and usage of each of the modes.
 You can also check`test/test.py` for a quick overview of the library.

-### Running the examples
+### Running the tutorials

-The quickest way to get started is to start a jupyter notebook server and run the examples.
+The quickest way to get started is to start a jupyter notebook server and run the tutorials.
 If you haven't done it yet, install the python package as explained in the Installation section.
 If you don't have the `jupyter notebook` package installed, you can install it by running (replace `pip` with `pipenv` if you are using a pipenv environment):

 ```bash
 pip install notebook